Man buys the cheapest Bentley Continental GT and begins the 'wildest rebuild' he's ever attempted

 He called it the kind of car you would imagine James Bond stepping out of, except it had significantly more dents and missing parts than what is acceptable for the suave spy.

-When he revealed that he bought it because the price was ‘too good to be true’, it’s immediately clear why.
+He said he bought it because the price was ‘too good to be true’, but quickly realized why it was so cheap.

 Soon after the reveal, the numbers started landing like punches.